pravn/atomics_benchmarks/README.md

 # atomics_benchmarks
 Benchmark to calculate atomics bandwidth in different GPU architectures.
+It should give a *rough* measure of shared memory atomics performance in various GPU architectures.
+We emphasize 'rough' because both global and shared memory atomics operations are involved.
+Nevertheless, for the operation in question - that of computing a histogram - this is a plausible approach both in terms of ease of programmability and, we think, in elucidating the use if atomics as the feature of choice for this task.
+Nevertheless, it is likely there would be ample room for optimization opportunities in its implementation.

 It computes a histogram of values that fall into a number of bins.
 The worst case performance scenario occurs when all the data falls into a single bin (bin 0).
 This is turned on (which is the default) by setting the WORST_CASE flag (see in 'building' below.
 The other, more favorable scenario (remove the WORST_CASE flag in cmake) has the data being generated such that the bins are selected randomly from 0 to NUM_BINS-1.

 **GPU algorithm**:
 The calculation is performed in the shmem_atomics_reducer kernel.
-We accumulate histogram values into bin variables in shared memory using atomicAdd.
+We accumulate histogram values into bin variables in shared memory using atomicAdd (shared memory atomics).
 These are then written to global memory in coalesced fashion.

 #Building